IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 {: indent='8'}
 if_tsoffset:
 : The
-  if_tsoffset option is a 64-bit signed integer value that specifies an offset (in seconds) that must be added to the timestamp of each packet to obtain the absolute timestamp of a packet.
+  if_tsoffset option is a 64-bit signed integer that specifies an offset (in seconds) that must be added to the timestamp of each packet to obtain the absolute timestamp of a packet.
 If the option is not present, an offset of 0 is assumed